Graduate Assistantship Program

 Late January Applicants receive notification of admission

-Mid May Contracts and new hire paperwork
+Mid-May Contracts and new hire paperwork

-Mid August Mandatory orientation for graduate assistants
+Late August Mandatory orientation for graduate assistants

 Please contact Eunice MacGill at macgille@seattleu.edu or (206) 296-6066 with questions regarding the graduate assistantship program.